News

 The importation of seeds for a threatened plant species of wild origin in Australia is a rare occurrence and generated logistical questions for their (re‑) importation.

 The seeds arrived in August 2020, and 230 plants were propagated for planting back into the fire-affected area in 2021.
-They were also planted into the seed orchard within Adelaide Botanic Garden - an area specifically set aside to nurture threatened plants for seed production.
+They were also planted into the Threatened Plant Seed Orchard located within Adelaide Botanic Garden - an area specifically set aside to nurture threatened plants for seed production.

 By February 2021, nearly 800 seeds were harvested from the newly grown plants for ongoing recovery work.